 Livestock Foundation is a non-profit 501(c)3 organization with a 55-acre working farm in Bovina Center.
 The farm is just one piece of a larger vision for Bovina Valley that focuses on farm- and food-focused development in rural Delaware County.
 The farm sits between the Bovina Valley Creamery and the future Dry Town Tavern & Inn and will become home to Cowbella's herd of Jersey cows whose milk will supply the Creamery.
 The Tavern & Inn will complete the circle by featuring local farm products.
 We plan to open the farm to the public in 2018, offering truly distinctive engaging and educational experiences.

 Sonia’s family has farmed in Delaware County since 1950.
 After graduating from Delaware Academy, she resided in San Francisco, parts of Westchester County and the Hudson Valley until the Catskills called her back with 10 years experience in corporate marketing communications.

 Sonia is active in her community and has served on numerous Boards in the region, including Farm Catskills, where she was President for the past three years.
-She currently serves on CADE's Board of Directors.
-She recently moved to Andes, just five minutes from the Livestock Foundation's farm in Bovina.
+She moved to Andes in 2016, just five minutes from the Livestock Foundation's farm in Bovina Center.